jowers/coursera-wearable-data/README.md

 ### Running the script
 Before running the script, you should ensure that you have downloaded the dataset (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) and unzipped it.
 This will provide you with a directory within your current working directory called `UCI HAR Dataset`.
 You should then set the location of your current working directory in R using the `setwd()` function.

 Once this has been done, you can run `run_analysis.R`.
-This will output a file called `assignment_table.tab` which contains a
+This will output a file called `assignment_table.tab` which contains a table of tidy data, grouped by subject and activity.
+The remaining columns of the output dataset consist of the mean of the measurements from the study for each of the pairs of subject and activity.

 ### What is the script doing?